tkam8/100-days-of-code/r1-log.md

 **Today's Progress**:
 Studied about polymorphism and inheritance.
 I like the idea of not having to reinvent the wheel.
 Also need to ensure I practice this going forward.
 It can get confusing with all the moving parts...

+### Day 30: 20191030, Wed

+**Today's Progress**:
+Spent some time looking at jinja2 syntax for templating in python.
+Seems to be versatile and usable even in Ansible.